San Marcos Growers LogoSan Marcos Growers

 Gomphostigma virgatum (Otterbossie) - An evergreen fast-growing shrub from South Africa with delicate narrow silver-gray foliage and a vase-shaped habit to 5-6 feet tall.
 The spikes of delicately-fragrant cream flowers appear from late spring through fall.
 Provide well-draining soil and regular irrigation in full sun.
 It is hardy to at least 0 degrees F. and reportedly will re-sprout from the base when the top is nipped by a hard frost.
 It does well near the edge of a pond, as a container plant or anywhere in the garden that receives regular watering.
 It is in the Buddleja Family: Buddlejaceae or Loganiaceae.
 It is listed in Southern Natal and the Highveld as growing along steams and between boulders beside fast flowing streams.
 This listing is for information only as this plant is no longer in production.

-This information about Gomphostigma virgatum displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Gomphostigma virgatum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.